S-PScripts/delta-guides/README.md

 I find it funny that it is called the Delta "Community" server when it is more like the Delta "Support" server.
 Apparently, it is better for us to only help and do nothing else.
 Otherwise, we get warnings for rule 1 (being even a tiny bit disrespectful/impolite when most of the people talking are idiots).

-Rule 1 is enforced due to Phxyzn having authority over nyxolz.
-Phxyzn is barely active nowadays and the last time he was online, he started to larp as an egirl.
+Rule 1 is enforced because Phxyzn has authority over nyxolz.
+Phxyzn is barely active nowadays, and the last time he was online, he started to larp as an e-girl.
 Very professional.
+Who's the actual NSFWer?